 • Have a sense of humor

-Youth at CV struggle academically and many have fallen far behind their peers in school.
+Youth at Children’s Village often struggle academically, and many have fallen far behind their peers in school.
 Simple things such as reading with them or helping with homework can make a big difference.
 We are in need of volunteers with patience and a passion for teaching adolescents who can be matched one-on-one with a student to help in one or more subject areas.

 Read about one of our remarkable literacy tutors, Lauren Blum.

 Our residential school, Greenburgh Eleven does a great job of educating our youth.
 However, an extra set of hands is very helpful.
 Classroom Aids should have some experience with children and/or in education.
 Because of the significant role that Classroom Aids play, this volunteer opportunity requires the highest time commitment of at least two school days per week from 8:30am-3:15pm.

 Visiting Hosts observe family meetings and outings with children in care and their biological families.
 This may involve accompanying a child and his or her parent to the playground, on a fun field trip, or simply sitting with them in one of our family rooms.
 Volunteering as a Visiting Host requires commitment and continuity so that the volunteer and the family are comfortable and adjusted to one another.

 If you fancy yourself a behind-the-scenes player, but still like to know you have made a significant impact, the In-Kind Donation Committee is for you.
 Donations of in-kind gifts (toys, household goods, furniture, appliances) make a real difference to a family who has very little.
 Often in-kind donations make it possible for a child to return home or move into his or her own apartment.
 This committee meets weekly to sort and organize the many in-kind donations generously given to our children and families.
 An extra set of hands is always helpful!